 Although there may be hundreds of factors why your Gaithersburg home’s central air conditioner may need to be repaired, there are a couple of reasons that are quite common.
 Identifying them may create some personal understanding what a technician is referring to when they address the choices for fixing the problem.
 Here are the top five problems that may cause your air conditioning system to break down.
 Check out the list below and consider whether your home has any of these issues.
 If so, schedule an HVAC inspection.

 - Wrong AC wiring

-- Your Air Conditioner is Leaking refrigerant
+- Your Air Conditioner is Low on refrigerant

-- Outside AC fan is not operating
+- Outside AC fan is not working

 - Outside air conditioner unit not functional

-This typically indicates a loss of power, contactor problems or even a broken thermostat.
+This usually indicates a lack of power, contactor problems or even a broken thermostat.

 Experts recommend that the number one way for a Gaithersburg area homeowner to prevent these expected problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be detected during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can quickly diagnose the problem area and implement the necessary repairs.
+For all these common issues, a professionally qualified, NATE-certified technician can promptly diagnose the problem area and implement the necessary repairs.
 Call or contact us today for an evaluation!